 Griffons form a very strong connection with their owners and as such these little dogs really do not like being left to their own devices for too long.
 They are prone to suffer from separation anxiety which can result in Griffons developing unwanted and destructive behavioural issues around the home.
 They are the ideal choice for households where at least one person stays at home when everyone else is out at work.
 They are not a great choice for people who spend most of the day out of the house leaving their dog on their own.

 Griffons are sensitive dogs and do not respond well to any sort of harsh training or correction.
-They do answer well to positive reinforcement and when they are given the right sort of guidance and direction, these little dogs can be trained to take part in all sorts of canine sports and they do very well at them.
-Their training has to start early because it is important to curb some of their stronger "terrier" traits before things get out of hand.
+They do answer well to positive reinforcement and when they are given the right sort of guidance and direction these little dogs can be trained to take part in all sorts of canine sports and they do very well at them.
+Their training must start early because it is important to curb some of their stronger "terrier" traits before things get out of hand.

 It is also important for Griffons to be well handled from a young age which means training them to have their paws and ears touched because otherwise a lot of these little dogs get extremely stressed out when it comes to trimming their nails or checking their ears for infections.

-Griffons generally get on with children, but any sort of rough handling and play must be avoided which means any interaction between the kids and a dog has to be well supervised by an adult to make sure play time stays calm and to prevent things from getting out of hand.
+Griffons generally get on with children but any sort of rough handling and play must be avoided which means any interaction between the kids and a dog should be well supervised by an adult to make sure play time stays calm and to prevent things from getting out of hand.